kallu/aws-templates/vpc/README.md

    * DefaultRouting
    * InterfaceEndpoints

-`PrivCirdX`is CIDR for private subnet you want to deploy.
+`PrivCidrX`is CIDR for private subnet you want to deploy.
 Leaving the parameter empty will not deploy the subnet in given AZ. `DefaultRouting` can be either via public NAT and local IGW or private NAT and TGW.
 NAT instance must be in the same AZ and private subnet. `InterfaceEndpoints` will choose if VPC interface endpoints